Pete Dye Stadium Course

 Palm Springs, USA

-The signature hole on the Stadium Course at PGA West is the 17th.
+The signature hole on the Pete Dye Stadium Course is the 17th.
 This island green par-3 is nicknamed ‘Alcatraz’ after the famous jail in San Francisco Bay.
 Large boulders surround the green giving it a similar appearance to its namesake which ricochet any tee shots that don’t find the putting surface.

 Did You Know?